aws-powertools/powertools-lambda-typescript/docs/getting-started/typescript-settings.md

 ---
 title: Typescript Settings
-description: Configuration settings for using Powertools with TypeScript
+description: Configuration settings for using with TypeScript
 ---

 <!-- markdownlint-disable MD043 -->

 While you can use the toolkit with JavaScript, using TypeScript is recommended.

-The toolkit is written in TypeScript, and the type definitions are included in the package.
-This means you can take advantage of TypeScript's static typing and other features when using it.

-We officially support TypeScript 5.0 and later, and our development is done using the latest version of TypeScript.
-We recommend using the latest version of TypeScript to take advantage of the latest features and improvements.
+The toolkit is written in TypeScript with bundled type definitions.
+We officially support TypeScript 5.0+ and recommend using the latest version to benefit from all features and improvements.

 ## TypeScript Configuration

-The toolkit should work with most TypeScript configurations.
-The only requirement is that `experimentalDecorators` is set to `true` if you are using class method decorators.
-This is because we only support the legacy decorator proposal for now.
-We will support the new decorator proposal in the next major version of Powertools for AWS Lambda (TypeScript).
+If you use class method decorators, you must set `experimentalDecorators: true` in your tsconfig.json.
+This is because we currently support only the legacy decorator syntax.
+Support for the new decorator syntax will come in our next major release.

-If you are looking for a starting point, the following `tsconfig.json` file is a good place to start.
-It includes the recommended settings along with some modern TypeScript features.
+The following `tsconfig.json` file is a good place to start and includes the recommended settings along with some modern TypeScript features.

 ```json
 {